-Twitter is a microblogging site where you post 140 characters at a time.
+Twitter.com is a microblogging site where you post 140 characters at a time.
 I’ve written 100-word stories, 100,000-word novels, blog posts of various word counts, but anything that can be said in 140 characters or less almost doesn’t seem to be worth saying, so I’m having a hard time finding a home in the Twitosphere (or do I mean the Twitterverse?).
-Still, I am learning a few things about this twitterish world.
-Here are the top five things I’ve learned:
+Still, I’ve learned a few things about this twitterish world.

 1. Tagging your tweets.
 You add tags to your tweets by using hash marks.
-For example, when I tweet this post, if I add #twitter to my tweet, people who are interested in finding out who is tweeting Twitter can search for #twitter, and discover all recent posts with that hash mark.
-(Okay, so you already knew that.
-But this is a post about things I’ve learned, and for some reason, that basic bit of twitia passed me by.)
+For example, when I tweet this post, if I add #twitter to my tweet, people who are interested in finding out who is tweeting about Twitter can search for #twitter, and discover all recent posts with that hash mark.
+One of the most popular hashtags for writers is #amwriting.

-3. Trending topics.
-On the right sidebar of your Twitter home page, there is a list of trends.
-These trends are topics that are currently popular (as in right-this-very-minute popular) and are compiled from the most retweeted tweets, mostly news items.
-Twitterers think that they are retweeting non-mainstream news, that they are in the vanguard of a rebellion against traditional news sources, but as it turns out, the most retweeted twits and tweets come from the major media via their followers.
+6. Trending topics.
+On the right sidebar of your Twitter home page, there is a list of “trends.”
+These trends are topics that are currently popular (as in right-this-very-minute popular) and are compiled from the most retweeted tweets.
+Browse the trends or jump right in and contribute to the cause.
+It’s a great way of joining the crowd.

 7. Lists.
 You can create lists of people you’d like to keep up with so they don’t get lost in the ever moving Twitter stream.
 To make a list, click on your photo in the upper right hand corner, click on “lists.”
 Look to the right hand side of the screen and click on “create a list.”
 There is also a link to click to learn more about lists.